kubernetes-sigs/reference-docs/genref/output/md/kubelet-config.v1beta1.md

 </td>
 <td>
    <p>swapBehavior configures swap memory available to container workloads.
 May be one of
+&quot;&quot;, &quot;NoSwap&quot;: workloads can not use swap, default option.
-&quot;&quot;, &quot;LimitedSwap&quot;: workload combined memory and swap usage cannot exceed pod memory limit &quot;UnlimitedSwap&quot;: workloads can use unlimited swap, up to the allocatable limit.</p>
+&quot;LimitedSwap&quot;: workload swap usage is limited.
+The swap limit is proportionate to the container's memory request.</p>
 </td>
 </tr>
 </tbody>